akabul0us/So_You_Want_To_Build_A_Nethunter_Kernel/README.md

 ### Turning the Kernel into a Nethunter Kernel

 Time to add some submodules.
 First, [this one](https://github.com/cyberknight777/android_kernel_nethunter "this one") which comes with very easy to follow instructions.
+(Edit: It also now contains the CAN subsystem kernel symbols, as my pull request adding them was merged, though you won't see that in the screenshots below).

 ![33](/images/33.png "33")